bikashkumars/aws-architect/networking/readme.md

 Each subnet must be attached with a routing table.

+Each subnet must reside entirely within one Availability Zone and cannot span zones

 If Internet Gateway is attached, then its called Public subnet.

 If Internet Gateway is not attached, then its called Private subnet.